Bankruptcy Attorney in Alpharetta, GA

 When you file for Chapter 7 bankruptcy, the court will place a temporary stay on your debts, meaning they do not have to be paid while the court completes the process of evaluating your bankruptcy claim.
 This is beneficial because it will immediately protect you from consequences such as being evicted, having your utilities turned off, or wage garnishment.
 The court will then take legal possession of your property.

 Next, the court will appoint a bankruptcy trustee to your case.
 Your trustee will familiarize themselves with your financial situation and generally oversee your bankruptcy case.
 The next step is for the trustee to sell your “non-exempt” property to help repay your creditors.
 “Non-exempt” property refers to the portion of your personal property that is not protected by your bankruptcy filing.
 The next step, known as a “creditor meeting”, generally requires you to appear in court and answer questions about your debts.
-Because of COVID-19, many courts are currently allowing individuals to make this appearance over the phone.

 Generally, the process of filing for Chapter 7 bankruptcy takes between four and six months from the date of your initial filing.
 At the conclusion of the process, the court will discharge all of your remaining debts except for those that are not dischargeable under the law.
 Nondischargeable debts generally include things like: